Vectorial1024/PublicTransportUnstucker/README.md

 When supported public transport vehicles are checking whether everyone is on board, I add an extra check to detect rogue passengers, and if there are such passengers, I force-despawn them.
 This sends them back to the "background" and the "all aboard" check passes.

+## Beneficial Side Effects
 Special Note: if for some reason the passenger in question is too far away from the transport vehicle, then the passenger is also considered as a rogue passenger.
 The rogue distance is different for each type of public transport covered, but the range is set so that they do not block vanilla behavior using vanilla numbers.

 For example, currently trains have a rogue range of 160 units (16 tiles), which is the max length of a vanilla train platform.
 If the passenger is somehow beyond 160-units far, then it is marked as rogue and forced to despawn into the vehicle.

+This has a nice side effect for users with overlong trainsets to still experience vanilla-like departure crispiness since this mod will despawn passengers belonging to the overlong-portion train cars.